 - The Texas Chainsaw Massacre 2 has the family turning an abandoned theme park into a giant Cannibal Larder.
 A character notices blood dribbling from drywall in the funhouse, kicks the wall open, and we're treated to a lovely shot of lights spilling out onto the ground.

-- The Texas Chainsaw Massacre (2003).
-The Hewitts operate out of an abandoned (but, thanks to them, not disused) example.
+- In The Texas Chainsaw Massacre (2003), the Hewitts operate out of an abandoned (but, thanks to them, not disused) example.

 - Hannibal: Mason Verger is heir to a meatpacking industry in Baltimore, and it's made abundantly clear that he's a sadist and a child molester.
 The novel raises the possibility that the abysmal safety conditions in his factories led to the public being exposed to trace amounts of his workers' flesh (contrasting with Dr. Lecter, who takes care to prepare human meat exquisitely before he feeds it to people).

-- The Architects sketch in Monty Python's Flying Circus, where John Cleese plays a hapless architect who has confused the purpose and intent of a luxury residential development - with an abbatoir.
-Cleese describes, with pride, an apartment block that will seek to slaughter its occupants in the most humane way possible, emphasising an awful lot of incidental Gorn.
-Brought to a halt by the consternation of the interview panel, he apologises: "Oh.
+- In the "Architects" sketch of Monty Python's Flying Circus, John Cleese plays a hapless architect who has confused the purpose and intent of a luxury residential development — with an abattoir.
+Cleese describes, with pride, an apartment block that will seek to slaughter its occupants in the most humane way possible, emphasizing an awful lot of incidental Gorn.
+Brought to a halt by the consternation of the interview panel, he apologizes: "Oh.
 I hadn't fully divined your attitude towards the tenants.
-You see I mainly design slaughter houses."
+You see I mainly design slaughterhouses."
 To be fair, he does make a point of mentioning how comfortable the tenants would be before reaching the rotating knives, and the measures he would take to ensure proper sanitation.
 If not for his misapprehension concerning the tenants, it could well have been an aversion.

 - Rupture Farms from Oddworld: Abe's Oddysee, Oddworld's largest meat factory and manufacturer of such products as paramite pies, scrab cakes and meech munchies (no longer available since the meeches were hunted to extinction).
 There's No OSHA Compliance, the Mudoken employees are treated like slaves and kept in line with beatings from the security guards, and the Bad Boss who runs it is secretly planning to butcher his employees and sell their meat as "Mudoken Pops" because the regular product lines just aren't appealing to customers as much as they used to.

-- Invoked in Warcraft III, where the Slaughterhouse is the Undead building that produces Abominations (reanimated giants made of multiple corpses sewn together) and Meat Wagons (siege weapons that catapult rotting corpses into buildings and units for huge damage).
+- In Warcraft III, the Slaughterhouse is the Undead building that produces Abominations (reanimated giants made of multiple corpses sewn together) and Meat Wagons (siege weapons that catapult rotting corpses into buildings and units for huge damage).